Just 6 days ago, we had a WORLD ELEPHANT DAY

 Elephants are fast disappearing from the wild.
 Without urgent, international action, they could be gone within a generation.

-Today we wanna share a post of our Laura, UK Model and Oxford graduate.
-This year Laura went to work as a Teacher to India.
-We are super proud of her of course!!
+Today we want to share a post of our Laura, UK Model and Oxford graduate.
+This year, Laura went to work as a Teacher in India.
+We are super proud of her, of course!!

 thousands of elephants caught in the wild still live in “severely cruel” conditions.

-There are many non-profit organizations that fighting for life of this animals.
+There are many non-profit organizations that fighting for life of these animals.
 And even by signing petitions on their web resources, we can make a small contribution.